 While many VPNs claim to have a no-logs policy, it's not always the case.
 Even IPVanish was once involved in a scandal in 2016 when it was revealed that it handed over log information on a user to the U.S. government despite claiming to have a no-logs policy.[1]

-IPVanish is located in the United States, so it's part of the Five Eyes alliance.
-Along with the U.K. Canada, Australia, and New Zealand, the alliance monitors the online communications of citizens and foreign governments.
-It opens a door for countries to spy on their citizens by proxy.
+However, IPVanish is headquartered in the United States, which is part of the Five Eyes Alliance.
+Along with the U.K., Canada, Australia, and New Zealand, the alliance monitors the online communications of citizens and foreign governments.

 Kill switch